-Sample contamination with HS species was 76.33% and with NHS species it was 23.17% in this investigation.
-Additionally, Table 2 and Figure 1 show that 23.07% of the isolates were human biotype.
-While 48.64% of MRSA isolates coming from the hospital food samples in a prior study were human origin (Dehkordi et al., 2017), which is lower than those of our outcomes.
+Sample contamination with HS species was 76.93% and with NHS species it was 23.07% in this investigation.
+Additionally, Table 2 and Figure 1 show that 23.08% of the isolates were human biotype.
+While 48.64% of MRSA isolates coming from the hospital food samples in a prior study were human origin (Dehkordi et al., 2017), which is higher than those of our outcomes.
 The study's restriction to MRSA isolates from raw and frozen poultry meat likely contributed to the disparity, since it restricted the particular biotypes among isolates compared to other studies that used a wider variety of samples.
 In addition, our examination confirmed the significant frequency of poultry-based biotypes (53.8%), which has been reported in earlier studies (Kitai et al., 2005; Dehkordi et al., 2017).
 According to their findings, a significant majority of S. aureus food-borne isolates (71.42%) were from poultry, while a smaller percentage (22.10%) were from humans and 48.64% were from other animals.
 In general, the findings showed that infected people and those who work with food have a role in the spread and transfer of MRSA strains to food products.
-Cruha et al. (2011), Ferreira et al. (2014), Costa et al. (2015), and Castro et al. (2016) are among the research that have reported a discussion on the role that food handlers have in the transmission of MRSA strains among food samples.
+Ferreira et al. (2014), Costa et al. (2015), and Castro et al. (2016) are among the research that have reported a discussion on the role that food handlers have in the transmission of MRSA strains among food samples.
 It is possible that slaughtering involves handling the carcass in various ways is the cause of the presence of human biotypes in the meats, particularly in the case of raw chicken meat.
-During the visceral evacuation process, there is a stage that is responsible for the transfer of contamination through the hands of workers.
+During the slaughtering process, contamination is often transferred through workers' hands.
 Due to the increased manipulation of these goods, the human contamination original materials are believed to be original materials for additional contribution to human food poisoning.
 This is because of the high rate of contamination that occurs in slaughterhouses that affect human ecovar.
-In particular, a number of studies have shed light on the prevalence of a number of parameters that are implicated in staphylococcal poisoning among the human ecovar (Maktabi et al., 2021).
+In particular, a number of studies have shed light on the prevalence of a number of parameters that are implicated in staphylococcal poisoning among the human ecovar (Soltan Dallal et al., 2010).
 It is possible to reduce the amount of contamination caused by this sort of adulteration by preventing infection from the hands.